|AustinTek homepage||| Linux Virtual Server Links | AZ_PROJ map server ||

-|You can download a pdf of the maps and print them yourself, but you'll need a large format printer, lots of ink and your own cardstock.
+|You can download a pdf of the maps from NOAA and print them yourself, but you'll need a large format printer, lots of ink and your own cardstock.
 It's cheaper and more convenient to buy them from NOAA.|

-The class is 40mins and can only just be done in the time.
-The instructions are relatively complicated, and the cutting takes time.
+The instructions for assembling the globe are relatively complicated, and for v1, the cutting takes time.
 Adults need to be on hand to help the kids.
-Despite my best attempts to give clear directions, some student will wind up cutting off the flanges (tabs) and others turn their scissors around and cut from the inside out, gouging the map (see the video for directions).
+Despite my best attempts to give clear directions, with the v1 maps, some student will cut off the flanges (tabs), while others turn their scissors around and cut from the inside out, gouging the map (see the video for directions).

 Besides building the icosahedral globe, other material covered in the class is

-My first approach was to tell them that it wasn't the glue.
+My first approach was to tell the kids that the rigidity wasn't coming from the glue.
 Quite reasonably kids don't trust adults, who are in charge, make arbitary rules and can make a kid's answer wrong any time they want.
-It took several years before seeing the futility of this approach.
+As all the kids could plainly see, the glue was providing (some) rigidity.
+It took several years before I saw the futility of expecting them to believe that the glue wasn't providing rigidity.
 I needed models with demonstrably floppy vertices.
-This led to the models with rubber tubing vertices.
-Since I've added these models, students have stopped proposing glue as the agent of rigidity.
+This led to the models with rubber tubing vertices in the video.
+Since I've changed over to these models, students have stopped proposing glue as the agent of rigidity.